eclipse-openj9/openj9-docs/docs/vgclog.md

 **`<gc-op>`**

-The `<gc-op>` XML element and it’s child XML elements contain information about the increment’s operations and phases.
-The example GC cycle only includes 1 GC operation, which is of type `"scavenge"`:
+The `<gc-op>` XML element and its child XML elements contain information about the increment’s operations and phases.
+The example GC cycle includes only 1 GC operation, which is of type `"scavenge"`:

 ```
 <gc-op id="7" type="scavenge" timems="30.675" contextid="4" timestamp="2020-10-18T13:27:09.634">